Here are the 2024 highlights: Innovating today for tomorrow's real estate

 547,000 people visited the website at least once.

-Our website is packed with useful content and up-to-date information for anyone with questions about their real estate transaction with a broker.
-Over 547,000 people visited the site in 2024 at least once.
+Our website is a valuable source of useful content and up-to-date information for anyone with questions about their real estate transaction with a broker.
+In 2024, over 547,000 people visited the site at least once.

 Communications Department